TIBCOSoftware/mashling-recipes/recipes/event-dispatcher-router-mashling/README.md

-# KafkaTrigger to RestInvoker with conditional dispatch
+# Event Dispatcher And Router
-This recipe routes kafka messages to corresponding REST handlers based kafka message content.
+This recipe is an Apache Kafka based event dispatcher that conditionally routes events to various handlers based on content

 ## Installation
 * Mashling [CLI](https://github.com/TIBCOSoftware/mashling)